sammiefrog/PracticeWithFunctions/README.md

 2. Work together to solve each problem / activity within this file as a team.
 Feel free to utilize Codecademy resources, W3Schools, and anything else you find on Google.

+3. When your team is finished with the activity, submit a pull request from your fork!

-3. At the end of the allotted time, we will go over these exercises one by one.
+4. At the end of the allotted time, we will go over these exercises one by one.
 Group members are expected to raise their hands and guide the class through each solution.

 # Helpful Resources